 Scarf, shemagh, Or Bandana

-Morocco is a conservative country, and you may want a headscarf for some religious sites.
-They are lightweight and easy to travel with, so there is no reason not to have a scarf or shawl.
+Morocco is conservative, and you may want a headscarf for some religious sites.
+Scarves and shawls are lightweight and easy to travel with, so there is no reason not to have one.
 They are always good to have when you need to cover your head before walking into a Mosque.
+I also like wearing scarves around my head while just walking around.
+As a blonde, I tend to get unwanted attention, and a scarf helps negate the attention.
+It also serves as a superb protection from desert winds and dust.

 Travel Towel